apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How Elon Musk Broke With Biden and the Democrats**
+**US home insurers suffer biggest loss of century in 2023**

-You can read more about it [here](https://www.wsj.com/politics/elections/how-elon-musk-broke-with-biden-and-the-democrats-4960b7d8).
+You can read more about it [here](https://news.google.com/rss/articles/CBMiTWh0dHBzOi8vZmluYW5jZS55YWhvby5jb20vbmV3cy91cy1ob21lLWluc3VyZXJzLXN1ZmZlci1iaWdnZXN0LTE1MDI0Njc4Ny5odG1s0gEA?oc=5).

 ## Requirements
 - Python 3.8